 Reforming live animal exports

-The Department of Agriculture and Water Resources, as the regulator, is committed to ensuring exporters manage animal health and welfare.
+The Department of Agriculture, Water and the Environment as the regulator, is committed to ensuring exporters manage animal health and welfare.

 A range of live animal export reform initiatives are underway.
 These initiatives are designed to increase transparency and provide assurances of the regulation of the live export trade.